The-Great-Assyr/Chiptuner/README.md

 Friendly Greetings!
 This is my second attempt to make blank plates for VCV Rack!
 I have been inspired by [Omri Cohen](https://bit.ly/2P2watb) so a big thank go to him!

 The technical part (coding, understanding how stuffs work) is given by [David O'Rourke](https://github.com/david-c14), [Clement Foulc](https://github.com/cfoulc/cf) and [VCV Rack](https://github.com/VCVRack/Rack) since I've mostly "steal" all the informations from them!
+1024 thanks to [Nik Jewell](https://github.com/lnikj) for providing the Mac version of the plugin and to him and Jeff Orgill for proving me that the source code works properly both on Win & on Mac (I have good chances that it will work on Nix systems as well, at this point)!

 The fonts I have used are all free and freely downloadable from these sites (or from my repo):